Joseph-elias/Hands-Free-Arcade/README.md

 ## ❤️ Note

-This is a creative, fun CV project from your pre-AI coding era, now cleaned up and refined.
+This is a creative, fun CV project from pre-AI coding era, now cleaned up and refined.